Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 Tree Branch Water Filter

-In one of the recent studies of MIT published in PLOS One, it has been found out that you can filter water using the branch of the tree.
+In one of the recent studies of MIT published in PLOS One, it was found that you can filter water using the branches of a tree.

-The tissue of the tree can effectively filter dyes and even bacteria.
-Indeed, this is ideal for any emergency and communities that live in remote areas and don’t have access to clean water.
+Tree tissue can effectively filter dyes and even bacteria.
+This is ideal for any emergency and communities living in remote areas without access to clean water.

-However, there more studies are needed to prove the efficiency of this method.
-Other areas need to be explored to make it safe for people around the world.
+However, more studies are needed to prove the efficiency of this method.
+Other areas need to be explored to make it safe for people worldwide.

 Ultraviolet Purifier